digitalocean/prometheus-client-c/README.md

 run the unit tests and execute the smoke tests.

 The stages of the development workflow are automated via `auto` which can be found in the root of this project directory.
-Execute `./auto -h` for information regarding the different subcommands.
-Information for each subcommand can be obtained by executing `./auto CMD -h`.
+Execute `bash auto -h` for information regarding the different subcommands.
+Information for each subcommand can be obtained by executing `bash auto CMD -h`.

 ## Contributing